-- On composite doors, get yourself a command hook, and either use it on the front of your door.
-Alternatively, stick it on the inside of your door, about 12”/30cm from the top, but stick it UPSIDE DOWN!
+- or stick it on the inside of your door, about 12”/30cm from the top, but stick it UPSIDE DOWN!
 Then, run the ribbon all the way over the top of the door, and tie a knot which will then slip over the upside-down hook to hold it in place.
 Tie a bow to keep it looking pretty!

 2020 brought lots of change including my first live, online wreath workshops!
 They worked so well I’m sure I will continue with them in 2021 alongside in-person options!

 Please enquire early for private group wreath-making for 2021.
 Do keep an eye out for announcements of other workshops and please contact me directly regarding any other projects!

 12 ideas for easy creative scrap fabric projects to put old material to good use, without the need to sew.